 Nearly £50 billion in public sector contracts in 2018 – £5 billion less than 2017

-Rolls-Royce the top supplier to Central Gov, Places for People to Local Gov
+Rolls-Royce was the top supplier to Central Government; Places for People the top supplier to Local Government

 Signs that government policy of contract disaggregation is taking effect